survivejs/webpack-book/manuscript/advanced_techniques/configuring_react.md

     {
       test: /\.jsx?$/,
       // Enable caching for improved performance during development
       // It uses default OS directory by default.
-If you need something
+If you need
-      // more custom, pass a path to it.
-I.e., babel?cacheDirectory=<path>
+      // something more custom, pass a path to it.
+      // I.e., babel?cacheDirectory=<path>
       loaders: ['babel?cacheDirectory'],
       // Parse only app files!
-Without this it will go through entire project.
+Without this it will go through
-      // In addition to being slow, that will most likely result in an error.
+      // the entire project.
+In addition to being slow,
+      // that will most likely result in an error.
       include: PATHS.app
     },
     ...